2000 – 2005

 “The Ballad of Aquaman” – The Social Bedders – 2002

-The Social Bedders is a group that I struggled greatly to find out any information on – in fact I couldn’t find anything out about them nor could I find their music available anywhere for purchase.
+The Social Bedders is a group that I struggled greatly to find information about – in fact I couldn’t find anything out about them nor could I find their music available anywhere for purchase.
 In fact the only thing I could find on their song about Aquaman was the YouTube video below made by somebody apparently not associated with the band.
 The song at first seems to be poking fun at Aquaman, but overall it talks about what he brings to the table.
 There are references to other DC Comics characters and what they can do, with the line about GL being “Green Lantern’s got a glowing ring”.

 “That’s Life” (Parody) – Dominic Nunziato – 2002